Oregano Wine Recipe

 Equipment

-Today, I’ll need a fermenter, a hydrometer, a thermometer, a stirring spoon, measuring spoons, and a couple of pots.
-Later, I’ll use a gallon jug, a racking can, some siphon hose, and pH papers.
+Initially, you will need a fermenter, hydrometer, thermometer, stirring spoon, measuring spoons, and a couple of pots.
+Later, we’ll use a gallon jug, a racking cane, some siphon hose, and pH papers.

 Procedure

-I always start by sanitizing my clean equipment by immersion in boiling water or sanitizing solution.
-Earlier, Marsha and I harvested 6 cups (about 1.5 liters), lightly packed, of oregano.
-The next step is to remove dead leaves and any other plants that have gotten mixed in.
-After a quick rinse in cold water, I placed the oregano in a 2 quart (2 liter) saucepan, added 1 quart (1 liter) water, and brought it to a simmer.
-As soon as it started simmering, I took it off the heat and let sit for 1-2 hours.
-In the meantime, I dissolved the sugar in boiling water.
+Start by sanitizing the clean equipment by immersion in boiling water or sanitizing solution.
+Harvest about 6 cups (about 1.5 liters), lightly packed, of oregano.
+Then remove dead leaves and any other plants that have gotten mixed in.
+After a quick rinse in cold water, place the oregano in a 2 quart (2 liter) saucepan, add 1 quart (1 liter) water, and bring to a simmer.
+As soon as it started simmering, take it off the heat and let sit for 1-2 hours.
+In the meantime, I dissolve the sugar in boiling water.

-I strained the oregano and infused water, which gave off a pleasant, but unexpected mint aroma.
-After that, I added the sugar water.
-Next, I dissolved the tannin, nutrient, and 1 tsp of the acid, in water and added that to the fermenter.
-I’m waiting until fermentation is complete before adding the rest of the acid because I’m afraid the pH could drop too far and inhibit the yeast.
-Finally, I added 1 tsp of sulfite solution (equivalent to 1 campden tablet).
+Strain the oregano and add the sugar water.
+Next, I dissolve the tannin and nutrient in water and add to the fermenter.
+Wait until fermentation is complete before adding the acid because the pH could drop too much during fermentation and inhibit the yeast.
+Finally, I add 1 tsp of sulfite solution (equivalent to 1 campden tablet).

-Always take a hydrometer reading, before pitching the yeast.
-I recorded the specific gravity as 1.108 @ 82 Fahrenheit (about 28 Celsius).
-Since my hydrometer is calibrated to work at 60F (15.5C), I adjusted for the higher temperature.
-The adjusted SG is 1.110, which means the potential alcohol is 15%.
+Always take a hydrometer reading before pitching the yeast.
+I recorded a specific gravity of 1.108 @ 82 Fahrenheit (about 28 Celsius) when I made this recipe.
+My hydrometer is calibrated to work at 60F (15.5C), and I adjusted for the higher temperature with a lookup table.
+The adjusted SG was 1.110, so the potential alcohol was 15%.
 I thought it might turn out to be high, but I like to follow recipes closely the first time.
 I’ll probably cut the sugar and aim for and SG of 1.090 (12% alcohol) the next time.

 can we buy campden tablet here in the philippines?